-A recent study from Kelton Global found that 54% of American office workers believe that having an uncomfortable workspace would cause them displeasure at work.
-The same study found that 92% of employees believe that an inadequate workstation has a negative effect on his or her mental well-being and productivity, indicating a need for office furniture that is both comfortable and flexible.
+A recent study from Kelton Global found that 54% of American office workers believe an uncomfortable workspace would cause them displeasure at work.
+The same study found that 92% of employees believe an inadequate workstation negatively affects their mental well-being and productivity, indicating a need for comfortable and flexible office furniture.
 Consider these office options when designing your employee workstations.

 Ergonomic Office Chairs

 You don’t need to spend a fortune or purchase a unique office chair for every individual in your company.
-Rather, outfit each of your workstations with an ergonomic chair that can do it all.
-Chairs in the NBF Signature Series Perspective collection, for example, feature numerous ergonomic adjustments, a cool mesh back and various seat material options to support the needs of nearly anyone who sits in them.
-With more than half of American office workers claiming to feel happier and more productive in an office chair that’s comfortable, selecting seating that can support everyone is a no-brainer.
+Instead, outfit each workstation with an ergonomic chair that can do it all.
+Chairs in the NBF Signature Series Perspective collection, for example, feature numerous ergonomic adjustments, a cool mesh back, and various seat material options to support the needs of nearly anyone who sits in them.
+With more than half of American office workers claiming to feel happier and more productive in a comfortable office chair, selecting seating that can support everyone is a no-brainer.

-Ergonomic chairs aren’t the only features employees want added to their workstations.
-The study also indicated that 17% of workers report not having flexible desk options such as a standing desk would contribute to a lack of productivity and decrease of job satisfaction overall.
-Standing height and adjustable height desks are available in a massive range of sizes and styles, making them an easy choice for any office.
+Ergonomic chairs aren’t the only workstation feature employees want.
+The study also indicated that 17% of workers report not having flexible desk options such as a standing desk would contribute to a lack of productivity and decrease in overall job satisfaction.
+Standing height and adjustable height desks are available in many sizes and styles, making them an easy choice for any office.
 The combination of a stand-up desk and ergonomic chair will enable employees to move freely through the work day, increasing both physical and mental activity.

-Closed-off cubicles do not lend themselves to coworker collaboration, but the open office is no friend to focused work.
+Closed-off cubicles don’t lend themselves to coworker collaboration, but the open office is no friend of focused work.
 So what’s the solution?
 43% of employed Americans say not having a private space to work would affect their mental wellness, indicating a need for blended workstations that offer both openness and privacy.
-Furthermore, one in four employees value flexible areas to work away from their regular workstation.
-Consider incorporating touchdown areas or quiet rooms throughout your office designated for focused work.
-This will allow workers to collaborate freely at their desks while still having the option to get away for some quiet time.
+Furthermore, 1 in 4 employees values flexible areas to work away from their regular workstation.
+Consider incorporating designated touchdown areas or quiet rooms throughout your office for focused work.
+This space will allow workers to collaborate freely at their desks while still having the option to get away for some quiet time.

-Providing employees with comfortable and flexible workspaces has proven benefits not only on worker physical health, but mental health as well.
-When a person is physically comfortable and organized, the mind is comfortable and organized as well, leading to a boost in job satisfaction and productivity.
-Support your employees from the start and they’ll support your business in return.
+Providing employees with comfortable and flexible workspaces has proven benefits for worker physical and mental health.
+When a person is physically comfortable and organized, the mind is also comfortable and organized, leading to a boost in job satisfaction and productivity.
+Support your employees, and they’ll support your business in return.